Developing with Episerver DXC

 Do Not Include node_modules in Integration Deployments

 If your project leverages npmjs for package management, I am sure you are familiar with the infamous node_modules folder.
 Make sure that when you deploy to Integration that this folder is not included, as it has a tendency to cause problems when trying to promote code from Integration to Pre-Production.

 If you are working with 3rd party integrators, they may require your website IPs to be whitelisted in order to work.
 If this is the case, you’ll need to reach out to Episerver Support to get the correct IP ranges for your DXC environments.
-It is best to get the ranges for all three DXC environments (Integration, Pre-Production, and Production) in one request to save you feedback loops down the road.
+It is best to get the ranges for all three DXC environments (Integration, Pre-Production, and Production) in one request to save your feedback loops down the road.

 Change Time Zone to Client’s Local Time

-If you are working on a project which relies on DateTime data populated from CMS editors, I would advise you request Episerver Support to change the time zone of the DXC environments.
+If you are working on a project which relies on DateTime data populated from CMS editors, I would advise you to request Episerver Support to change the time zone of the DXC environments.
 This will help curtail potential issues with date displays on your templates.

 Deploy to Production Early

-Each Episerver DXC environments comes with their own accessible urls out-of-the-box which are unique.
+Each Episerver DXC environment comes with their own accessible URLs out-of-the-box which are unique.
 This means that you and your clients can test the features of each environment without having to worry about end users seeing your new site too early.
 With this in mind, I would recommend deploying to the Production environment early and often.
 This will allow you to test things like configuration transforms well ahead of your launch date.
 Don’t wait until the last moment to deploy and test the Production environment!